kushal2000/kushal-kedia/content/authors/admin/_index.md

 # - Visitors
 ---

-Hi!
-I am Kushal Kedia, a final-year undergraduate student at the Department of Electronics and Communication Engineering at IIT Kharagpur.
-I am interested in robotics and motion planning.
-Since the summer, I have been working on integrating machine learning for efficient kinodynamic planning under [Prof. Kostas Bekris](https://robotics.cs.rutgers.edu/pracsys/members/kostas-bekris/) at Rutgers University.
-Apart from this, I am developing optimal algorithms for Multi-Agent Path Finding in my undergraduate thesis.
+I am a second-year Computer Science Ph.D. student in the [People and Robot Teaching and Learning (PoRTaL) group](https://portal.cs.cornell.edu/) at Cornell University.
+I received my B.Tech. in Electronics from the Indian Institute of Technology (IIT) Kharagpur in 2022.

+My research interests lie in the intersection of robotics, machine learning, and human-robot interaction.
+I am currently working with [Prof. Sanjiban Choudhury](https://www.sanjibanchoudhury.com/) on human motion forecasting for collaborative manipulation.

+In my previous work, I have integrated machine learning to increase the efficiency of classical kinodynamic planning algorithms with [Prof. Kostas Bekris](https://robotics.cs.rutgers.edu/pracsys/members/kostas-bekris/), developed optimal algorithms for multi-agent path finding in my undergraduate thesis, and worked on large multilingual language models at [Microsoft Research Lab India](https://www.microsoft.com/en-us/research/lab/microsoft-research-india/).

-I am also an active member of the Kharagpur Robosoccer Students' Group and the Technology Robotix Society on campus, which are focal points for student-led activities and projects related to robotics. [[Resume]](files/cv.pdf)
+During my undergraduate studies, I was an active member of the Kharagpur Robosoccer Students' Group and the Technology Robotix Society, focal points for student-led activities and projects related to robotics. [[Resume]](files/cv.pdf)